-Give consideration to the surrounding landscape and the best application of site cut and fill for functional use and balancing.
+Consider the surrounding landscape and the best application of site cut and fill for functional use and balancing.
 Blend the alignment and grading to fit the existing topography with minimal visual or physical disruption.
 Where appropriate, screen unsightly views of industrial areas, junkyards, etc. Vegetative screens should also be provided as visual buffers for residential development.